OKC Blue Joins Special Olympics for Holiday Hoops Party | Oklahoma City Thunder

 The enthusiasm from the special athletes fed the excitement of the day for Blue forward and Oklahoma City native Rashawn Thomas.

-“To give back give someone else happiness is its own reward in itself,” said Thomas.
+“To give someone else happiness is its own reward in itself,” said Thomas.
 “We just want to spread happiness give these kids a great time.”

 Some of the young Special Olympians got one-on-one face time with Blue head coach Mark Daigneault for technique instruction and words of encouragement.
 For Daigneault, working with the kids provided a welcomed respite for the team amid the frenetic schedule of games and practices during the regular season.